linode/docs/docs/websites/ror/ror-with-unicorn-and-nginx-on-ubuntu-14.04.md

 ##Starting Unicorn

-1. If you want to start Unicorn in the development envicornment, issue the following command:
+1. If you want to start Unicorn in the development environment, issue the following command:

 	    sudo unicorn -c config/unicorn.rb -E development -D

-2. For production envicornment, issue the following command:
+2. For production environment, issue the following command:

 	    sudo unicorn -c config/unicorn.rb -E production -D

-3. To stop the Unicorn, issue the following comamnd:
+3. To stop the Unicorn, issue the following command:

 	    sudo pkill unicorn